 Saturday 25th August 2018 at Roundhay Park, Leeds.

-It is a truth universally acknowledged that Pride and Prejudice is one of, if not the greatest work of Jane Austen… David Kerby-Kendall has taken up the perilous task of adapting this classic for the stage, condensing a sweeping narrative into around two hours – and it’s an impressive result performed by Heartbreak Productions.
+It is a truth universally acknowledged that Pride and Prejudice is one of Jane Austen’s greatest works – and very likely the greatest.
+David Kerby-Kendall has taken up the perilous task of adapting this classic for the stage, condensing a sweeping narrative into around two hours – and it’s an impressive result performed by Heartbreak Productions.

 In a stroke of outdoor theatre genius, this isn’t a straightforward performance of a story, rather it’s ‘A Guide to Higher Etiquette and Manners’ delivered to we plebeians by ‘The Association of Higher Etiquette and Manners’ – there are periodic breaks from the story in which our actors clarify for us the social politics we are watching as teaching points for the betterment of our unrefined souls.

 Abigail Castleton’s Elizabeth is all she should be: proud, strong-willed, discreetly witty and charitable of spirit…and unwittingly naive.
 Castleton’s smirks and mockeries and even her intensities often reminded me of Nicola Walker, giving her an extra and unexpected layer of intrigue.
-This Lizzie is more playful than most and that works in favour of this production which is designed to leave the audience as light of heart as the swooning lovers and the unwitting fools alike.In the role of every tightly wound female in this adaptation is Samantha Dart.
-As Mrs Bennett, she excels best, with endless chatter, tantrums, lamentations and demands at an ear-piercing pitch, she’s a force to be reckoned with – and makes the best use of a fan I’ve seen in recent times!
+This Lizzie is more playful than most and that works in favour of this production.In the role of every tightly wound female in this adaptation is Samantha Dart.
+As Mrs Bennett, she excels best, with endless chatter, tantrums, lamentations and demands at an ear-piercing pitch; she’s a force to be reckoned with and makes the best use of a fan I’ve seen in recent times!
 As Caroline Bingley, the pitch drops but the disdainful expressions remain as Dart makes sure to deliver ‘snooty’ with unmistakeable clarity.
 Lady Catherine de Bourgh seems inspired by any cantankerous dame character of Dame Maggie Smith and though slightly less impactful after seeing Dart already crafting two very similar unpleasant women, each role convinces.

-I’d say a sixth player would give the production greater opportunity to show the various strengths of each cast member, allowing those such as Dart more room to show greater range – and to give the audience slightly more defined female villains.
-This ambitious level of multi-rolling continues with Lauren Moakes portraying Jane, Charlotte, Lydia and Miss Darcy.
+This ambitious level of multi-roling continues with Lauren Moakes portraying Jane, Charlotte, Lydia and Miss Darcy.
 Moakes fares better with characters showing natural differences and she does well to separate the quiet, delicate Jane with the excitable Lydia and the unromantic, rational Charlotte.
-Likewise, Ben Thorne’s characters allow for range as Thorne channels the selectively attentive, principled and good humoured Mr Bennett and the stand-offish, superior and dismissive Mr Darcy – who naturally softens into the population’s favourite literary romantic hero.
-Castleton and Thorne make a perfect pairing of course, with both achieving that famous transition from disdain to deep, unfathomable connection but they also play to the comic aspects of their exchanges – bringing to light far more comic material than any BBC adaptation has been brave enough to venture into.
+Likewise, Ben Thorne’s characters allow for range as Thorne channels the selectively attentive and good humoured Mr Bennett and the stand-offish, dismissive Mr Darcy, who naturally softens into the population’s favourite literary romantic hero.
+Castleton and Thorne make a perfect pairing of course, with both achieving that famous transition from disdain to deep, unfathomable connection, but they also play to the comic aspects of their exchanges – bringing to light far more comic material than any BBC adaptation has been brave enough to venture into.

 George Attwell takes the comedy trophy with his brilliant performance as Mr Collins – the man with the power to make the Bennet women homeless upon the death of their father (women were without rights to property, independence or a good life without a man in this era of course).
 Mrs Bennet is desperate to secure his favour by offering up a daughter and he in turn is super duper eager to secure a wife of some sort.
 Attwell’s physicality as this over-enthusiastic fool provides some of the most memorable moments of the whole play and prove Attwell to be a great talent.
 Attwell also plays Mr Bingley with great charm and Wickham with a pointed shiftiness among other minor roles in a performance likely as exhausting as it appears, but it’s all very appreciated by a tickled audience.